The Space-Time Connectivity Theorem for Normal Currents: Introduction

 \end{theorem*}

+In particular, this result corresponds to the integral version of \cite[Theorem 7.1]{Federer69book} in the case $(A,B) = (K,\varnothing)$, and we shall simply refer to it as the Integral Connectivity Theorem.

-This theorem, which we shall simply refer to as the Integral Connectivity Theorem, turns out to be directly related to a recent modelling approach in the theory of dislocation motion in crystalline materials, as introduced in~\cite{HudsonRindler22,Rindler23,Rindler25,BonicattoRindler24?}.
-There, so-called \emph{slip trajectories} -- that is, space-time integral $2$-currents in $\R^{1+3}$ -- are employed to describe the motion of a dislocation: Given $S \in \Irm_2([0,1] \times \cl{\Omega})$ (where $\Omega \subset \R^3$ is a bounded Lipschitz domain) with
+The Integral Connectivity Theorem turns out to be related to a recent modelling approach in the theory of dislocation motion in crystalline materials, as introduced in~\cite{HudsonRindler22,Rindler23,Rindler25}.
+There, so-called \emph{slip trajectories}, that is, space-time integral $2$-currents in $\R^{1+3} \cong \R \times \R^{3}$, are employed to describe the motion of a dislocation: Given $S \in \Irm_2([0,1] \times \cl{\Omega})$ (where $\Omega \subset \R^3$ is a bounded Lipschitz domain representing a crystal specimen) with

 one interprets $S$ as ``transporting'' the dislocations represented by $T_0$ into $T_1$.
 Intermediate states can be recovered via slicing with respect to the temporal projection $\tbf(t,x):=t$ and then projecting onto the spatial component, namely